Certified Aerobics Instructor Certification Requirements

 Aerobics Instruction Training Program

-There are very few educational prerequisites for individuals who are interested in becoming certified aerobics instructors, but many organizations and colleges prefer that applicants have a high school diploma or GED.
-It's also important for individuals to be physically fit and have enthusiastic personalities.
+- Prerequisites: Many organizations and colleges ask that students hold a high school diploma or GED.
+Applicants should also be physically fit and have enthusiastic personalities.

 Aerobics instructor training courses provide step-by-step instruction on how to create and execute aerobic routines.
 Some examples of courses might include: